How AmEx Flipped the Customer Journey to “See Business Differently”

 First, they redefined their brand.
 Next, American Express redefined their relationship with their business customers – and learned to see themselves differently in the process.

-Early on in his session, “See Business Differently: How AmEx Raised the Conversation to Sell Value, Not Just Products,” the company’s Chris Marino, director of digital media acquisition, showed a sampling of ads from other credit card companies jockeying for share of the market.
+Early on in his session, “See Business Differently: How AmEx Raised the Conversation to Sell Value, Not Just Products,” director of digital media acquisition, Chris Marino, showed a sampling of ads from other credit card companies jockeying for share of the market.

 The visual show to the audience provided context for why American Express was looking to approach the space in a different way, not only visually but in the value, they offer businesses as well.
 Their technique – flipping the customer journey on its head – created a wholly different approach…and gave Marino “the best and most exciting campaign [he’d] ever worked on.”